Suzanna-Linn/slua/docs/moving-operators.md

 ### And / Or / Not

-The logical operators are "and", "or", "not" instead of &&, \|\|, !
+The logical operators are "and", "or", "not" instead of &&, \|\|, !.
 In SLua "and" has higher precedence than "or".
-In LSL, && and \|\| have the same precendence
+In LSL, && and \|\| have the same precendence.

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// logical operators (LSL)